 It was really nice to see how many Australian families go there for a picnic during the week!
 Not just at the weekend.

-After visiting Botany Bay National Park we drove down to Cape Solander to admire the views from the cliffs.
+After visiting Botany Bay National Park with our friend Jackie; we drove down to Cape Solander to admire the views from the cliffs.
 The views here really are breathtaking; almost as if you are standing on the edge of the world when you are on the cliff tops.
 I can only imagine how Captain Cook and the crew of the Endeavour felt when they sailed by these large, imposing cliffs.

 If you have a full day to spare, you will not regret a trip to Palm Beach.
 If you have time, a ferry trip to Gosford is also recommended.